 The 6 C’s: Our Unique Approach to Families

 We approach the way in which families experience our school unlike nearly any other public or private school in the country.
 As you learn more about this part of our program, we believe it may be one of the attributes that you come to value the most.

 Our innovative approach to families has roots in the realities of our founder’s family’s experiences.
 Both Scott and his wife, Sarah, work full time – and work long hours.
 With two sons, ages 1 and 3, life is hectic!
 As they started to research the ways in which elementary schools were designed, they realized that no one had built a school to match the realities – and needs – of working parents and busy families.
 So, they asked themselves: “Why not rethink the way in which schools are designed for families from the ground up?”

 The result is The Croft School’s “6 C’s” approach: Customization.
 Communication.
 Convenience.
 Classroom Access.
 Community.
 Customer Service.

 From empowering families to be in the driver’s seat on certain components of their child’s education, to exceptional communication, to our on-site coffee café or even our dry cleaning drop off service, we have simply one goal: to become the most parent-centric school in the world.
 We endeavor to delight our families in ways both expected and unexpected, every single day.

 Exceptional Student Experience, Lower Tuition

 We get it.
 The cost of $30,000+ per year tuition, perhaps for multiple children, just isn’t doable – or at least would be a huge stretch.
 But you don’t want to sacrifice the quality that could come from a top private school education.
 That’s where The Croft School comes in.
-By forgoing the fancy facilities of other private schools, we can provide an extraordinary educational experience at 60% of the price of the area’s most expensive private schools.
+By forgoing the large campuses of other private schools, we can provide an extraordinary educational experience at 60% of the price of the area’s most expensive private schools.

 Read more about our tuition structure here.